-Can you prevent the buildup of ketones in diabetes?
+How to prevent the buildup of ketones in diabetes

-You can.
-Here’s what you can do to prevent high ketone levels and diabetic ketoacidosis:
+Here are five tips to prevent high ketone levels and diabetic ketoacidosis

-Eat healthy, eat on time.
+Eat healthily, eat on time.
 Don’t skip meals.
-If you do, especially the carbohydrate based meals, your body takes it as a sign to start producing ketones.
+If you do, especially the carbohydrate-based meals, your body takes it as a sign to start producing ketones.
 A well-balanced diet that has the right amount of starchy or complex carbs can help prevent the production of ketones.

 We know that starch and sugars are carbohydrates.
 The preferred carb, of course, is complex or starchy carbs as your source of energy.
-Examples are: Whole grain cereals, Vegetables, Beans, Nuts, Wholemeal bread, Brown rice, Pasta
+Examples are Whole grain cereals, Vegetables, Beans, Nuts, Wholemeal bread, Brown rice, Pasta, etc.

-This goes without saying – but it is important to remember to stick to the treatment plan you are on.
-This may be taking your insulin on time as prescribed, oral medication.
+This goes without saying — but it is important to remember to stick to the treatment plan you are on.
+This may be taking your oral medication or insulin on time, as prescribed.
 When blood glucose is not properly controlled, it encourages the production of ketones.
 Ensure that you monitor your blood sugar and if it fluctuates outside your target levels, talk to your doctor.